sitnaltax/donut-dog/README.md

 * 1 bonus VP for every different kind of animal
 * VP tokens are worth 1 VP each

 The player with the most points is the winner!
+Ties are broken in favor of the player with the most different kinds of animal.